joshbegley/nyt-latest/previous.md

 **Trump Pleads With Followers to Back Bondi in Dispute Over Epstein Inquiry**\
-`In a long social media post, President Trump said that Attorney General Pam Bondi was doing a “FANTASTIC JOB,” and told his followers to “not waste Time and Energy” on the Jeffrey Epstein case.`\
+`In a long social media post, President Trump said that Attorney General Pam Bondi was doing a âFANTASTIC JOB,â and told his followers to ânot waste Time and Energyâ on the Jeffrey Epstein case.`\
 https://nytimes.com/2025/07/12/us/politics/trump-bondi-epstein-bongino.html

 **Cooper Flagg, Mavericks fall to Dylan Harper, Spurs at NBA Summer League**\